 NOW Partners’ founding CEO.
 Former co-owner of Euro-Asian industrial group.
-Co-founder & leader of first sustainable business networks across Europe and The Americas.
+Co-founder & leader of first sustainable business networks across Europe and the Americas.
 Advisor and coach to senior leaders in business and other sectors.
-Passionately committed to co-create a regenerative economy within a regenerative civilization.
+Passionately committed to co-creating a regenerative economy within a regenerative civilization.

 Evolving Walter’s companies

-Walter was a personally liable partner of B. Grimm, a now 140-year-old Euro-Asian industrial group of companies, operating in the fields of healthcare, telecommunications, engineering, energy, construction, infrastructure development and consumer good in partnerships and joint ventures with global corporations such as Carrier, Merck and Siemens.
+Walter Link was a personally liable partner of B. Grimm, a now 140-year-old Euro-Asian industrial group of companies operating in the fields of healthcare, telecommunications, engineering, energy, construction, infrastructure development, and consumer goods in partnerships and joint ventures with global corporations such as Carrier, Merck, and Siemens.
 30 years ago, when Walter wanted B. Grimm to become more regenerative, he realized this depended significantly on the products B. Grimm was importing from and producing with global brands that did not yet want to align themselves with sustainability.
-Walter understood that to implement his vision, global markets and public policy and through them corporations would have to fundamentally evolve.
+Walter understood that to implement his vision – global markets and public policy and through them, corporations would have to fundamentally evolve.

 Sustainable business movement

-Walter therefore decided to fully dedicate himself to co-create of an international movement that would inspire and support companies and economies to integrate economic success with regenerating people and planet.
-He left B. Grimm to be led by his brother Harald who developed it into a successful model for more sustainable business with Buddhist compassion as its core value and business initiatives like creating South-East Asia’s largest solar power station and protecting endangered species.
-Meanwhile Walter co-founded and co-led the first regional sustainable business networks: In the early 90ties, the Social Venture Network across Western and Eastern Europe.
-A few years later Empresa, which eventually included 25 business networks across The Americas.
-And in the 2000s the New Voice of Business that played a major role in realizing the ‘million solar roofs’ program, California’s largest alternative energy and green jobs initiative.
+Walter, therefore, decided to fully dedicate himself to the co-creation of an international movement that would inspire and support companies and economies to integrate economic success with regenerating people and planet.
+He left B. Grimm to be led by his brother, Harald, who developed it into a successful model for more sustainable business with Buddhist compassion as its core value, and business initiatives like creating South-East Asia’s largest solar power station and protecting endangered species.
+Meanwhile, Walter co-founded and co-led the first regional sustainable business networks: In the early 90s, the Social Venture Network across Western and Eastern Europe; a few years later Empresa, which eventually included 25 business networks across the Americas; in the 2000s the New Voice of Business that played a major role in realizing the ‘million solar roofs’ program, California’s largest alternative energy and green jobs initiative.
 Today, Walter supports the expansion of the B Corp and other economic innovation movements.